 - Pain Relief: The studies and data on red light therapy at home for pain relief is so clear the FDA has approved it as a therapy for treating minor pains and arthritis.

 - Wound Healing: A 2014 study found red light therapy promoted “increased tissue repair and healing…[plus] beneficial effects on wrinkles, acne scars, hypertrophic scars, and healing of burns.”

 - Muscle Repair: A 2014 study found that the therapeutic technique led to reduced muscle strength loss, less muscle soreness, and fewer range-of-motion impairments for up to four days after exercise.
 A more recent 2018 study also proved that RLT both before and after exercise reduces knee muscle fatigue.

-- Circulation: Studies have shown an increase in circulation in the body which allows the tissues receive more oxygen and nutrients for internal healing.
+- Circulation: Studies have shown an increase in circulation in the body which allows the tissues to receive more oxygen and nutrients for internal healing.

-- Sleep Therapy: Using a high quality red light therapy at home during the day has been shown to increase your body’s natural melatonin output, which helps you sleep and stay asleep longer.
+- Sleep Therapy: Using a high-quality red light therapy at home during the day has been shown to increase your body’s natural melatonin output, which helps you sleep and stay asleep longer.

 - Weight Loss: Some researchers have found red light therapy to be effective at washing away fat cells from the body and control hunger-related hormones.

 - Cellulite: A 2011 study on red light therapy shows reduced cellulite in women ages 25-55 when combined with light treadmill exercise.